-Since 2011, Sam Krisch has been focused on the creation of a body of work in distant, often inhospitable lands.
-In the exhibition ABOVE ZERO: PHOTOGRAPHS FROM THE POLAR REGIONS he captures the monumentality of ice formations, the starkness of polar landscapes, and the beauty of nature at its most awe inspiring as seen through the eyes of photographer Sam Krisch.
+The exhibition ABOVE ZERO: PHOTOGRAPHS FROM THE POLAR REGIONS (June 14-October 11, 2015) captured the monumentality of ice formations, the starkness of polar landscapes, and the beauty of nature at its most awe inspiring as seen through the eyes of photographer Sam Krisch.
 In this sit-down interview recorded on opening night of the exhibition, Sam offers insight into his photographic practice, advice to young photographers, and more. (photo by Joshua Holko)

 WOVEN WELCOME community art project connects individuals

-Since February 2015, artist Jill Odegaard and Museum representatives have been out in the community with portable looms, engaging individuals and groups to weave rug segments.
-From June 3 through October 11 the segments will be displayed together during WOVEN WELCOME.
-For the ideals behind the project, watch this WFMZ-TV69 feature with Jill.
-To get involved, click here.
+From February 1 through October 11, 2015, artist Jill Odegaard and Museum representatives were out in the community with portable looms, engaging individuals and groups to weave rug segments together as part of a collaborative art project known as WOVEN WELCOME.
+For the ideals behind the project, watch this WFMZ-TV69 feature with Jill, which aired in spring 2015.

 Meet the PAST PRESENT artists (contemporary)